arielbenavi/InstantLeadGen/README.md

 ## 🤝 Contributing

-Got what it takes to enhance InstantLeadGen?
-We dare you to submit a Pull Request.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-Use it wisely.

 ## ⚠️ Disclaimer

-InstantLeadGen is a powerful tool.
-With great power comes great responsibility.
-Use it ethically and in compliance with all applicable laws and platform terms of service.
+InstantLeadGen is a powerful tool, Use it ethically and in compliance with all applicable laws and platform terms of service.

----

-Built with 💻 and 🎵 by music industry hackers, for music industry visionaries.